solo-io/supergloo/docs/content/reference/api/networking_extensions.md

 <a name="extensions.networking.mesh.gloo.solo.io.PushNotification"></a>

 ### PushNotification
-triggers a resync of SMH objects
+triggers a resync of Gloo Mesh objects